meet the french muslim street artist fighting for coexistence

 Asked whether social media has changed the way people interpret his work, and if the new contexts created by sharing and retweeting have threatened the integrity of his work, he is dismissive: "You can't control what people think of your work, and I don't try to.
 It's my job to pose a question, not to offer a response.
 If there isn't dialogue, that's when problems arise.
 What I'm doing is starting dialogue, I'm not transmitting truths."

 Dialogue is the watchword of the conversation, recurring again and again, piercing through the machine-gun pace of Combo's French as something in which he has unshakeable faith.
 "I have faith in people, faith in intelligence, faith in the idea that we don't just reject what we don't understand, but that we start a dialogue," he explains.
 "When we do, when we start to open up, beautiful things can be born."

 While such lofty statements risk sounding pretentious in the mouths of most, for Combo, these ideas are more pragmatic than philosophical.
 This isn't art for art's sake: it's art that demands social change and that, like popping a blister, forces whatever is festering under the surface out into the open.
 It is unfailingly human, in its content, in its treatment, and in its often collaborative process.

 "Art changes things because people change things: art in itself changes nothing, people do," he explains, "That's why my art takes place in the street."

 In fact, "it goes beyond art," he adds: "I work with charities, I attend planning meetings, I sit on panels, I'm involved in creative action.
 Street art is just one tool.
 Alongside it, you need forge alliances and new communities with others."
-Building coalitions between communities, whether ethnic, religious, geographical, sexual or political is the only path available in a globalised world.
+Building coalitions between communities, whether ethnic, religious, geographical, sexual, or political is the only path available in a globalized world.
 Coexistence isn't an ideal: it's a necessity.